 - Token Minority: One of the angels is black.
 Although this is angels and Night Vale, so this literally means "is the same color as the yawning void".

 - The Unsmile: The Angels are described as having permanent smiles.
 Interestingly, StrexCorp continually encourages people to believe in a smiling God.

 The Apache Tracker

 A white guy in a "cartoonishly offensive Native American headdress" who claims to have supernatural tracking abilities.

-Color Me Black: He physically becomes Native American due to some sort of supernatural shenanigans.
+- Color Me Black: He physically becomes Native American due to some sort of supernatural shenanigans.
+Also, he can now only speak Russian.
 He doesn't seem to learn any kind of lesson from it, though, as he continues to wear a plastic headdress everywhere.
 Cecil continues to call him out for being a racist asshole.

 A mysterious man whom no one can describe, who comes to town one day.
 No one remembers his face, although they notice his tan jacket and deerskin briefcase full of flies.

 - A Day in the Limelight: He is an important character in the Welcome to Night Vale Novel, which features much of his backstory and serves as the conclusion to his story arc.